5 Ways To Help Your Child Buy Their First Property

 There are now several ways you can help your children or grandchildren onto the property ladder – here we look at the 5 top ways you can make your child’s property dream a reality.

 This type of mortgage deal helps with the affordability of the mortgage but not the deposit.
-However, it does ensure that the buyer qualifies for first-time buyer stamp duty exemptions, while the parents avoid the additional 4 per cent stamp duty surcharge for a second home in Scotland.
+However, it does ensure that the buyer qualifies for first-time buyer stamp duty exemptions, while the parents avoid the additional dwelling supplement of 6% for a second home in Scotland.
 As they don’t share ownership of the first-time buyer’s home, parents can also avoid paying capital gains tax on any increase in value when the property is sold.

 100% Family Mortgage range (short of deposit but have income)